 linuxteck:$6$Zg8Mxq7u$WzsxJUbF0wsbPNlFRXm7RO4peDCLionkkI.:18343:0:99999:7:::

-13. How to add a system user account in Linux?
+13. How to add a system user account to Linux?

 # useradd -r www-data